niccoloraspa/demo-flux-sealed-secrets/README.md

 git push
 ```

-5. Wait for the secrets to be deployed:
+1. Wait for the `SealedSecret` to be deployed:

 ```bash
 kubectl get SealedSecret -n hello -w